Updated March 4, 2021

 - If the new cow is from a starvation situation, you must work closely with your veterinarian to determine what to feed them.
 Offering unrestricted food sources to an individual who has been starved can result in serious health complications.

-- If the new resident is a mature bull (unneutered male), you should take time to closely observe his behavior before entering his living space, and make sure staff who will work with him know what physical cues to be on the lookout for that may indicate he is frightened or feeling confrontational.
+- If the new resident is a mature bull (unneutered male), you should take time to closely observe his behavior before entering his The indoor or outdoor area where an animal resident lives, eats, and rests., and make sure staff who will work with him know what physical cues to be on the lookout for that may indicate he is frightened or feeling Behaviors such as chasing, cornering, biting, kicking, problematic mounting, or otherwise engaging in consistent behavior that may cause mental or physical discomfort or injury to another individual, or using these behaviors to block an individual's access to resources such as food, water, shade, shelter, or other residents..
 Not all bulls are confrontational, but they do have the potential to behave quite differently than a neutered male and can cause serious injury if they slam or kick someone, so it’s important to thoroughly assess their response to human presence and interactions.

 - Similarly, if the new cow is fearful or confrontational, be sure to keep human safety in mind when working with the cow.
 Being in a confined space with a fearful or confrontational cow has the potential to be quite dangerous.
 You may need to utilize a chute system to safely evaluate the cow.
 Make sure anyone working with the cow is trained in safe practices and is well-versed in cow body language and behavior.